OHDSI/gaiaCatalog/examples/data/gaia_catalog_guide.md

     - Actions may form chains and chains may occur in parallel
     - So the array of actions taken by a potentialAction may trace the permutations that a Dataset traverses aka a [scientific workflow](https://jenkins-1.dataone.org/jenkins/view/Documentation%20Projects/job/ProvONE-Documentation-trunk/ws/provenance/ProvONE/v1/provone.html)
     - In the context of the OMOP CDM and the OHDSI analytics that runs on top of it, this scientific workflow is a preprocessing step sometimes called the Bridge2AI
+## A Bridge2AI
+- So far two scientific workflows are in development
+  - One workflow goes from the global Copernicus Climate Change Service to the construction of location and time specific variables for maximum temperature, minimum temperature, precipitation and humidity
+  - The other workflow goes from the global Copernicus Climate Change Service to the construction of location and time specific variables for “exceedances”.
+Exceedances are weather events that surpass a pre-defined limit or threshold